 With the Summer starting to wind down, why not invest in one final warm sunset of the year from the perfect spot?

-Here is our list of 9 highly recommended places to visit, from £££££ restaurants to some pretty epic grassy patches.
+Here is our list of 9 top places to get ‘high’ on a date, from £££££ restaurants to some pretty epic grassy patches.

 In brief, Galvin at Windows is the definition of glitz.
 A Michelin-starred restaurant and bar on the 28th floor of the London Hilton, Park Lane, with an incredible view of the city from West London.